Skip to main content

 Another vital area of influence is metabolism.
 Low testosterone is frequently associated with metabolic syndrome, a cluster of conditions that includes increased abdominal fat, high blood sugar, abnormal cholesterol levels, and high blood pressure.
 These are all well-established risk factors for cardiovascular disease.

-By improving and promoting the development of lean muscle mass over fat mass, physiologic testosterone levels contribute to a healthier metabolic profile.
+By improving insulin sensitivity and promoting the development of lean muscle mass over fat mass, physiologic testosterone levels contribute to a healthier metabolic profile.
 This metabolic function is a cornerstone of cardiovascular protection.
 Therefore, addressing low testosterone can be one component of a broader strategy to improve metabolic health and, by extension, support the cardiovascular system.

 The Connection between Low Testosterone and Cardiac Risk